Ranked Voting Method

-In 2009, Saint Paul voters chose the Ranked Voting method to elect the mayor and members of the city council.
-Starting this year on Election Day, November 8, voters will be able to rank up to six different city candidates in order of preference.
+Voters in Saint Paul use the ranked voting method to elect the city council and mayor.
+In 2015, voters will be able to rank up to six different candidates in order of preference for the city council races.

 The Saint Paul School Board will continue to use the traditional voting method.
 The school board races will be located on the other side of the ballot.
 You may vote for up to four school board candidates.